-Brazil are not a one-man team with Neymar and are well placed to challenge for Copa America glory, according to Ze Roberto.
+Brazil not a one-man team with Neymar - Ze Roberto

 Former Brazil international Ze Roberto does not believe Dunga's men rely too heavily on captain Neymar.